microsoft/go-sqlcmd/README.md

 ```

 ## Localization
-A partial localization suppport exists in go-sqlcmd for following languages for user visible content that also existed in ODBC based SQLCMD.
+The new sqlcmd (go-sqlcmd) is localized for the following languages:
 Chinese (Simplified) | Chinese (Traditional) | English (United States) | French | German | Italian | Japanese | Korean | Portuguese (Brazil) | Russian | Spanish

+Currently, the user visible strings that also existed in ODBC based sqlcmd are localized in the new sqlcmd, new strings (introduced with the new sqlcmd functionality) will be localized shortly.

-To get localized messages from SQLCMD user needs to set environment variable SQLCMD_LANG to a language tag as per BCP47 convention.
+To get localized messages from `sqlcmd` set environment variable SQLCMD_LANG to a language tag as per BCP47 convention.
-E.g.
+e.g.
 ```
 \git\go-sqlcmd>set SQLCMD_LANG=de-de
 \git\go-sqlcmd>.\sqlcmd.exe -w 4